cbouy/ProLIF/README.md

 ### TODO

 - [ ] Evaluate the interactions
-- [ ] Automatically detect the residues around the reference ligand
 - [ ] Build a consensus bitstring when multiple references are given
 - [ ] Run with multithreading